bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 A URL transformer for content delivery networks.

+#### Parameters

+- `assetPath` {String}: Path to the file containing static assets.

 #### Example

-When you reference static assets that you have locally staged outside your `<theme-name>` directory and uploaded using WebDAV, place the `webdav:` prefix before each corresponding `assetPath` parameter.
-For example, a link like:
+To reference static assets staged locally outside your `<theme-name>` directory and uploaded using WebDAV, place the `webdav:` prefix before each corresponding `assetPath` parameter.
+For example, the following link:

 ```html
 <img src="{{cdn 'webdav:img/image.jpg'}}">
 ```

-will be transformed to a result like:
+will be transformed to a result like this:

 ```html
 <img src="https://cdn.bcapp/3dsf74g/content/img/image.jpg">
 ```

-The presumed WebDAV root directory is `/content/`.
-(So, in this example, the `image.jpg` file has been uploaded to the WebDAV `/content/` directory.)
+In this example, the `image.jpg` file was uploaded to the WebDAV `/content/` directory making `/content` the WebDAV root directory.
 The presumed local directory is `assets/`, so you can omit that path when referencing its contained files or subdirectories.

 [See it in GitHub](https://github.com/bigcommerce/paper-handlebars/blob/master/helpers/cdn.js).